akhatarmourad/Spotify-Clone-Tailwind-React/README.md

 ## Usage

-First, clone the project using the repositroy URL, then move to the client folder the use the [npm](https://www.npmjs.com/) to install necessary packages & dependencies.
+First, clone the project using the repositroy URL, then move to the Project folder then use the [npm](https://www.npmjs.com/) to install necessary packages & dependencies.

 ```bash
 npm install